On this page

 |Assessment of SAPEX Ltd's Proposed Fracture Stimulation Activities within the Arckaringa Basin|

 |Download the Assessment of SAPEX Ltd's Proposed Fracture Stimulation Activities within the Arckaringa Basin (PDF 3.3MB)|

-Whilst approval of the SEO is a significant step within the approvals process, this still does not provide rights to SAPEX Limited to begin on-ground works.
+Whilst approval of the Statement of Environmental Objectives (SEO) is a significant step within the approvals process, this still does not provide rights to SAPEX Limited to begin on-ground works.
 To do this, SAPEX Limited will need to proceed to the third and final approval stage to obtain approval to commence on ground activities.
-This entails submission to DEM for evaluation and approval of all technical and engineering designs relating to this activity are in accordance with recognised industry standards and fit for the purpose for achieving the requirements of the final approved SEO objectives and conditions.
+This entails submission to the Department for Energy and Mining (DEM) for evaluation and approval of all technical and engineering designs relating to this activity are in accordance with recognised industry standards and fit for the purpose for achieving the requirements of the final approved SEO objectives and conditions.

 This Stage 3 approval process will also include, evaluation and approval of the licensee’s Environmental, Health and Safety Management Systems, monitoring plans, fracture stimulation modelling, environmental assessments, environmental management plans, rehabilitation plans, cultural heritage assessments and emergency response procedures that are critical to the demonstrable achievement of the SEO objectives.
 Further information on Stage 3 approvals are provided within the assessment report.